declanwatts97/code-institute-project-1/README.md

 ![tablet-test-4](assets/readme-images/tablet-test4.png)

-- Phone Testing - The responsiveness for mobile phones was tested through accessing the deployment of the webpage on my phone.
+- Phone Testing (Apple iPhone 15, also tested on Samsung Galaxy S8 via developer tools) - The responsiveness for mobile phones was tested through accessing the deployment of the webpage on my phone.
 I concluded that the site was responsive for phones and looked as it should.
 Screenshots are below:

 ![phone-test-1](assets/readme-images/mobile-test1.png)